schadokar/logistics-blockchain-network/README.md

 enter the admin card: admin@logistics-network
 `if you didn't note down it, open composer playground dashboard.
-The heading admin@something is the admin card name` enter No to everything except test explorer.
+The heading admin@something is the admin card name`

+enter "No" to everything except test explorer.

 Now your composer-rest-server started.